-With the Marketing Automation add-on, you can configure LeadSimple to automatically email, or send a text message to a prospect if they're opening your emails, clicking on links inside them and visiting your website.
+With the Marketing Automation add-on, you can configure LeadSimple to automatically email or text a prospect if they're opening your emails, clicking on links inside them and visiting your website.

 Note that Engagement Triggers are designed to initiate a sales conversation with leads who, previously, were cold prospects (not ready for a sales conversation), but now are actively engaging with the emails you're sending them and your website content.
 This will be important to understand as we go along.